dengking/programming-language/docs/C++/Library/STL/Iterator-library/Iterator-primer.md

 cout << "Current element is " << (*iter) << endl;
 ```

 This will work if the iterators are` ForwardIterator`'s.
 Note that it can't work for `InputIterator`'s and `OutputIterator`'s, such as istream and ostream iterators.
-I/O streams such as standard input and output don't support backing up and starting over.
+I/O streams such as standard input and output don't support backing up and starting over（重新启动）.

 > **Note:** A saved iterator is only valid if the underlying container is not modified.
 If you insert elements or otherwise change the container, using a saved iterator will have undefined behavior.